Ruuv1337/RTP_IX/README.md

 ## Changelog
 <details>

+### Log on 07.05.20
+1. Added feature "RTPShift" (BETA) [Do not use in a group with strangers.]
+2. small fixes for Brawler.

 ### Log on 02.05.20
 1. Added NEW! function (command "rtpe slot" double your pet for create partner). [https://yadi.sk/i/1y9h0Pn-z3_mrA]
 2. [deleted][deprecated] "ttcrys" commmand.